EvaDrew223/DeepHall/README.md

 ## Installation

-DeepHall requires Python 3.11 or higher.
+DeepHall requires Python `>=3.11` and JAX `0.4.35`.
 It is highly recommended to install DeepHall in a separate virtual environment.

 ```bash
 # Remember to activate your virtual environment